aryaman0098/file-uploader/README.md

 ##### Setting up CORS

-Since we will be running the locally, GCS (Firebase storage is build on top of Google Cloud Storage) will need to allow our domain.
+Since the app interacts with Firebase Storage (which is built on top of Google Cloud Storage), we need to configure CORS to allow requests from localhost, since we will be running it locally.
 Follow the following steps

 Install gcloud CLI locally (for mac):
 ```